 We will tell the stories of people who represent church diversity based on race, ethnicity, culture and gender.
 And we will explore what diversity really means in today’s society, as well as the nuances of unity versus uniformity.

-The project – led by professors Alva James-Johnson and Ryan Harrell – will result in an interactive website with loads of information.
+The project – led by professors Alva James-Johnson and Ryan Harrell – can be viewed

 Browse the Interactive Journalism: Investigating Diversity Project Collections: